mahamostaf/Solving-The-Knapsack-Problem/README.md

 # Solving-The-Knapsack-Problem
-Python program, simple GUI, for solving 0-1 knapsack problem using Differential Evolution Algorithm
+Simple desktop app, UI ,for solving 0-1 knapsack problem using Differential Evolution Algorithm, when you enter some items, weights and values, the app chooses the best choice for items with high value and low weight to put in the knapsack.